tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 These strategies are not recommendations, not advice, and do not imply expected outcomes.

 ---
+### D.1.1 Strategy Definitions as Capability, Not Direction

+The strategies described in this appendix define execution *capabilities* that the system may support.
+They do not represent default behavior, recommendations, model portfolios, or preconfigured investment programs.

+No strategy executes automatically.
+A strategy remains inert unless:
+- Explicitly selected by the user
+- Explicitly authorized for a specific execution cycle
+- Explicitly bounded by user-defined parameters

+Users determine whether any strategy is used, which assets are involved, how much capital is allocated, and whether execution occurs at all.
+The system does not initiate, prioritize, or substitute strategies on a user’s behalf.

+This distinction exists to prevent the system from functioning as a managed trading service or discretionary execution platform.
+---
 ## D.2 Strategy Set (Initial)

 YieldLoop’s initial strategy set is intentionally limited to simple, auditable programs: